How to Create a Killer Social Media Content Strategy for 2020

 Choose your social media platforms

 Before you start churning out content, you should make sure that you’re using a platform where your target audience actually hangs out.
 Different social media platforms attract different demographics.
 Research which platforms are most popular with people who match your customer profile.
+Here are five of the world’s most popular social media platforms that you should keep in mind when planning your social media strategy in 2020:

 Another thing to consider is whether the platform supports the type of content that best showcases your work.
-Some platforms are more text-based, while others are image- or video-based.
+Some platforms are more text-based, while others are image or video-based.

 Also, remember that your following on one platform may be completely different from your following on another platform.
 This is great, because it widens and diversifies your reach, but it also means you need to strategize differently for each platform.